rsaisankalp/recaptcha-v2-solver/README.md

 });
 ```

-See [examples.js](./examples.js) for more complete working examples.
+See [/examples](./examples) directory for more complete working examples.

 ## Events